xolvio/meteor-email-stub/README.md

   emails[0].subject.should.be('Please verify your email address');
 ```

-Another use for testing is to extract the verification link like this:
+Another use in testing is to extract the verification link as follows:

 ```javascript